 This master's program prepares future executives to assume leadership positions in health care organizations.
 We prepare health care professionals with strategic, business, analytic, and decision-making skills needed to successfully navigate the evolving health care industry.

 The MHA program is available in either an on-campus or online format.
 Both formats use the same curriculum.
 Online format courses are taken one at a time.
 Each online format course lasts 8 weeks.

 The College of Health and Human Services offers an innovative MSN track to prepare nurse practitioners in primary care.
-The program is a competency-based curriculum as studentsl gain the necessary knowledge and skills to provide holistic care to individuals, families, and populations across the health continuum; graduates are highly regarded and have historically readily found employment upon graduation.
-Our graduates pass their respective certification exams through the ANCC (FNP, AGNP) well above the national mean.
+The program is a competency-based curriculum as students gain the necessary knowledge and skills to provide holistic care to individuals, families, and populations across the health continuum; graduates are highly regarded and have historically readily found employment upon graduation.
+Our graduates pass their respective certification exams through the ANCC (FNP) well above the national mean.

-The Master of Public Health (MPH) is the most widely recognized professional degree for those wishing to enter or advance in the field of public health.
-George Mason’s MPH program provides coursework in the five core disciplines of public health — epidemiology, biostatistics, health administration, social and behavioral sciences, and environmental health with advanced training in seven highly specialized concentrations.
+The Master of Public Health (MPH) is the foremost professional degree, recognized worldwide, for those wishing to enter or advance in the field of public health.
+Our MPH program prepares students with the foundational public health knowledge and competencies to address the most pressing and emerging health problems through six concentrations:

 George Mason's accredited Master of Social Work (MSW) program, which began in the fall of 2002, prepares students for advanced social work practice.
 Our MSW program provides students with an initial Generalist year, followed by a year of Specialized study.
 Students have the option of enrolling under a two-year, three-year, or four-year plan.
 Those who have earned a BSW degree from a CSWE-accredited program may qualify for the Advanced Standing program.